KieranBroadfoot/C-Bus.indigoPlugin/README.md

 A single "Group Manually Changed" trigger is available for application 56 which enables you to monitor for human initiated group changes from a switch (e.g. DLT).
 You can monitor for on/off/any changes.

+Finally, there is a *very* simple templating engine in the plugin to interpolate indigo state into your DLT labels.
+Simply wrap your python expression in ${}.
+An example DLT Label might be: "Temp: ${indigo.devices["Bathroom"].states["temperatureInput1"]}C"

 Security
 --------